 - constipation or diarrhea

-The OWH also indicate that serotonin levels may play a part in the development of anxiety and persistent depressive disorder symptoms.
+The OWH also indicates that serotonin levels may play a part in the development of anxiety and persistent depressive disorder symptoms.
 Similarly to other hormones, serotonin levels change during the menstrual cycle.

 Other symptoms of PMDD may include: